History · The 20th Century · Lesson 01

 Autumn rains arrive.
 The roads turn to mud.

-Five weeks in a Russian autumn is the difference between summer war and winter war.
-The Wehrmacht would discover the difference shortly.
+Five weeks doesn't sound like much.
+Five weeks in a Russian autumn is the difference between fighting a summer war and fighting a winter war.
+The Germans were about to find out exactly what that means.

 05 Rasputitsa